GoogleCloudPlatform/healthcare/deploy/README.md

 $ git clone https://github.com/GoogleCloudPlatform/healthcare
 $ cd healthcare/deploy
 # git checkout a commit different from HEAD if necessary.
+# All bazel commands will be run from this directory.
 ```

 ### Create Groups